Changing schools and home education

 Bullying can have a serious impact on a child’s life, so it’s important to take any fear of going to school or school refusal seriously.

 In the short term, it is your parental right to keep your child off school if bullying is impacting on their physical/mental health.
 The school will want your child back in school as much as you do: communicate what is happening with the school and see what they can put in place to ensure your child's safety in school.
-See our resources page for a template letter you can send to the school.
+It may be helpful to visit your GP for their advice and support.

-Not Fine In School has detailed information about what to do and your rights if your child is refusing to go to school.
+Not Fine In School has detailed information, advice and supportif your child is refusing to go to school.

 You may also find it helpful to use this Bullying related absence template letter when contacting the school or local authority about your child's absence.